-- Kettner Boulevard between Vine Street and West Hawthorn Street; - Vine Street between California Street and India Street: - India Street between Vine Street and West Redwood Street or India Street between Vine Street and West Palm Street (optional alignment to avoid conflicts with a proposed sewer line); - West Redwood Street (original alignment) or West Palm Street (optional alignment) between India Street and Columbia Street; - Columbia Street between West Redwood Street (original alignment) or West Palm Street (optional alignment) and State Street; - West Laurel Street between Kettner Boulevard and State Street; and - State Street between West Laurel Street and Maple Street.
+- Kettner Boulevard between Vine Street and West Hawthorn Street; - Vine Street between California Street and India Street;

+- India Street between Vine Street and West Redwood Street; - West Redwood Street between India Street and Columbia Street; - Columbia Street between West Redwood Street and State Street; - West Laurel Street between Kettner Boulevard and State Street; and - State Street between West Laurel Street and Maple Street.

 The distribution circuits would primarily be located within the franchise position of City of San Diego public streets; no additional ROW would be acquired.
-The distribution route would cross the MTS railroad at West Palm Street just west of Kettner Substation, which requires a Right-of-Entry Permit (see Section B.1.14, Permits and Approvals).
+The distribution route would cross the MTS railroad at West Palm Street just east of Kettner Substation, which requires a Right-of-Entry Permit (see Section B.1.14, Permits and Approvals).
 Jack-and-bore construction would occur in this location, therefore it is not anticipated that railroad closure would be necessary (SDG&E, 2015a).